 The option “other” can be added to Yes / No questions.
 Patients sometimes indicate they don’t fit into the Yes / No options, for example if they had their thyroid removed.
 This should help to avoid any confusion for these patients.

-Updated to Standard Pre-Op March 2022
+Updated on the Standard Pre-Op form in March 2022

 Request